steam-bell-92/Rating-Converter/README.md

 3. View your predicted equivalent rating on the other platform:
    - CodeChef ➝ Codeforces: Output includes predicted rating **+ Star Level**
    - Codeforces ➝ CodeChef: Output includes predicted rating **+ Title**
+4. If want to use again try refreshing site

 ## 📁 File Structure:
 ```